Usually, the higher the capacity of the compressor (the higher the motor horsepower), the larger the compressor tank should be.

 It is important then to have a receiver size large enough that the compressor has rest time, not just to help prolong compressor life, but also for additional benefits to having a large receiver, as noted below.

 As the air in the receiver cools, it reduces the air capacity for holding moisture, and eventually the temperature in the receiver will reach the dew point of the air, where more water is dropped from the compressed air than would be the case if the air stayed hot.
+The link is a page explaining more about compressed air dew point.

 Depending on what the CFM requirements or types of applications I am using compressed air for - I would always have the largest practical air receiver possible for my compressor system.